 There is a mindset within mainstream Evangelicalism that it doesn’t matter who is right, so long as everyone treats everyone well and that we all agree on essentials.
 In fact, some people go so far as to argue that when person X and person Y hold contradictory positions on an issue, both positions must be accepted as orthodox, unless they are “essential” issues.
 This mindset has even crept into the creationist camp, with one recent book arguing that we should “play for a draw” with the old earth compromisers.1 While this would be the easier path for Christians, Jesus does not call his followers to an easy path.

 In the creation/evolution debate, only one group can be right.
 The literal Bible and evolution are fundamentally incompatible, no matter what compromised groups such as BioLogos attempt to argue.
 It therefore logically follows that if only one answer is right, the others are wrong.
 Yet Wheaton professor and BioLogos contributor John Walton fails to acknowledge this principle.
-Regarding a colleague who disagreed, Walton wrote,
+Regarding a colleague who disagreed, Walton wrote in an article promoted by BioLogos in their Integrate curriculum,

 Rather than suggest that my colleague was wrong, I would assert that while both positions were logical and sought to be faithful to Scripture, I considered my view to offer a preferable interpretation that enjoyed the support of a preponderance of the evidence.
 In my mind that did not make his view wrong, only less probable.
 Consequently, I would not suggest that someone holding his view should be considered unfaithful to the Word, heretical in their conclusions, or un-Christian, and thus excluded from the fellowship of the church.
 Yet those are exactly the sorts of things that people holding a view like his (though not he himself) would say about me and others who hold views similar to mine.
 I do not attack them as wrong; yet they don’t hesitate to label me that way.
 There is a difference between being wrong and holding mutually exclusive possible interpretations.2